Last Updated on August 30, 2022 by Oddmund Groette

 However, we believe XLP is one of the ETFs that performs the worst with a stop loss, so you better test yourself in other instruments.

-Quantified strategies and stop-losses
+Quantified strategies and stop-losses strategies

 This website is all about quantifying trading strategies, but we are not alone in being skeptical about stop losses.
 Larry Connors and Curtis Faith have tested stop-loss as well:

-Larry Connors and stop-loss
+Larry Connors and stop-loss strategy

 He arrived at the simple conclusion that an optimal stop-loss doesn’t exist.
 Moreover, stop-losses tend to hurt system performance much more frequently than the opposite.
 They came to the conclusion that for the trades they were looking at, the optimal stop was consistently none at all.
 In every case, they found that instituting stops hurt system performance.

 How about trend-following and stop-loss?
 Let’s look at Curtis Faith, a Turtle Trader:

-Curtis Faith and stop-loss
+Curtis Faith and stop-loss strategy

 Curtis Faith has written a very good book about trading, The Way Of The Turtle, one of the few books we recommend.